Policy for Generative AI Best Practices

 There are two main sources of risk:

 - Input Risk.
 Data on which models are trained are offered under a broad variety of licensing terms or no licensing terms.
 It is therefore tricky to decide what data to select when training a model.
 This risk mostly applies to developers of AI tools.
 Additional risks include interpretation of “no AI” metadata in online content or restrictive terms of service on websites, which may conflict with posted license terms.
+The input risk inures to AI developers rather than users.

 - Output Risk.
 Output generated by the model can appear similar to the data on which it was trained.
 This has caused public claims that ML models infringe copyrightable works used to train them.
 This risk applies to both developers and users of the model, with users in the primary path of liability and developers potentially liable for indirect infringement (which is subject to the Betamax doctrine that makers of tools with substantial non-infringing uses are not liable).